Gorgeous park that has the Black River as it’s centerpiece and is stunning in the fall.

 Overview: Main (WHITE) – Riverside (RED) – Windy Ridge (YELLOW) – Main (WHITE) – Haki (LIGHT BLUE) – Wintershine (ORANGE) – Riverside (RED) – Waterfall (PURPLE) – Main (WHITE)

-0.0 – The Main (WHITE) starts at the map kiosk and is paved.
+0.0 – Main (WHITE) starts at the map kiosk and is paved.

-Pass restrooms on the right.
+Pass a restroom building on the right.
 Turn LEFT down the stairs to start following Riverside (RED).
 Cross over Trout Brook on a bridge.

 0.3 – Pass a bridge with #2 on it, as well as the start of PURPLE (Waterfall) on the right.

-A waterfall is just past the bridge.
+Trout Brook Waterfall is just past and below the bridge.
 Either scramble down the rocks to get a look, or continue a bit on RED and take steps down to the water.
 Return to Riverside (RED) when done checking out the waterfall.

 0.6 – Riverside (RED) curves around.
 [Pass the start of Wintershine (ORANGE) on the right.]